rzzzwilson/pymlac/README.md

                                   -t off     turns trace off
 ```
 ```
--ttyin <file>                 loads a file on to the teletype reader
+-ttyin <file>                 loads a file on to the teletype reader device
 ```
 ```
--ttyout <file>                loads a file on to the teletype writer
+-ttyout <file>                loads a file on to the teletype writer device
 ```
 ```
 -v <viewfile>                 views contents of memory addresses from file